George Osborne predicts date of next general election

 Speaking on a trip to Nottinghamshire last week, Mr Sunak said his “working assumption” was that he would trigger the vote for “the second half of this year”.

-Last week, Sir John Curtice, widely regarded as Britain’s foremost election expert, also suggested the election would be on the date forecast by Mr Osborne.

-“The Prime Minister will end the Conservative conference on Oct 2 – that might be the starting gun,” he added.
+Last week, Sir John Curtice, widely regarded as Britain’s foremost election expert, also suggested the election would be on the date forecast by Mr Osborne, adding: “The Prime Minister will end the Conservative conference on Oct 2 – that might be the starting gun.”